Walking the Path:

-Our intention is to make this retreat accessible to all.
+Our intention is to make our retreats accessible to all.
 Please choose the tuition amount that works for you.
-If the program costs present a financial barrier or you are interested in a stipend to offset the cost of childcare, please contact email@example.com.
+If the program costs present a financial barrier or you are interested in a stipend to offset the cost of childcare, please contact firstname.lastname@example.org.

 This is the first retreat of a two-year program.
 You can either choose to register as a one-time retreat or you can register for year one of the two-year program.
 If you decide after this retreat that you would like to register for the whole series, your payment will be applied to the program tuition.

-To register for the two-year program: Comprised of two retreats and four individual sessions with Khen Rinpoche
+To register for the two-year program: Comprised of four retreats and 8 individual sessions with Khen Rinpoche

-Supported – $350/yr – For those with limited financial resources who will benefit from participating in the AWE program.
+Supported – $350/yr – For those with limited financial resources who will benefit from participating in the Walking the Path program.
 This reduced fee will be supplemented by the community.

 Suggested – $550/yr – For those with sufficient financial resources who can pay fair value for the experience.

 Sponsored – $750/yr – For those with the financial resources and the desire to support access for others.
-Your fees, in excess of the actual cost of offering the AWE program, will be used to provide scholarships to those who cannot afford the full program.
+Your fees, in excess of the actual cost of offering the Walking the Path program, will be used to provide scholarships to those who cannot afford the full program.